Knitting vs. Crochet

 Am I just a bitter, jaded harpy or does the world hate crocheters?
 Because when I look at patterns for knitting vs. crochet, I can’t help but feel like the world is giving me the finger.

 I get the fact that I’m loitering in the wrong demographic, and therefore I can’t really expect all of the material aimed at crocheters to be useful or relevant to me.
 I mean, if you’re a four foot tall granny and you want to join Hell’s Angels, go ahead, just don’t expect them to make any leather jackets in your size.
 Amiright?
-So, I’m a twentysomething who’s taken up a hobby normally dominated by crotchety old biddies who have nothing else to do but spend their pension on yarn, churn out baby hats and wait for death.
+So, I’m a twentysomething who’s taken up a hobby that used to be dominated by crotchety old biddies with nothing else to do but spend their pension on yarn, churn out baby hats, and wait for death.
 So, I don’t really have any business complaining about anything.

 But here’s the thing.
 I keep seeing things like this: